uit-inf-2202/syllabus/index.md

 	2. Implement a heat distribution program using Pthreads or (/and) Go.
 6. Programming for performance
 	1. Implement a tuple space in Python with semantics similar to Linda.
 Use your tuple space to implement a parallel version of Mandelbrot that uses dynamic assignment (pool of tasks).
+7. Performance evaluation
+	* None
+8. Parallel program performance evaluation
+	*  Go through either the [debunking](http://dl.acm.org/citation.cfm?id=1816021) or [ninja](http://dl.acm.org/citation.cfm?id=2766485.2742910) paper and find out how they did each of the “Steps for a performance evaluation study”.